About Us overview

 January 2025: Transition, Strategic Planning, and Expansion VisionFollowing MKP's rebranding, TONA transitioned to a facilitator role, aiming to scale its services and amplify its impact.
 Recognizing the limitations of operating solely as volunteers, TONA sought non-profit designation to unlock crucial resources and build long-term sustainability.

-This status would enable them to secure grants, establish formal partnerships, and attract dedicated funding, allowing for the replication of the MKP model across Los Angeles and neighboring counties.
+This status would enable them to secure grants, establish formal partnerships, and attract dedicated funding, allowing for the replication of the MKP model across neighboring counties.
 To this end, they pursued strategic partnerships and collaborations, initiating strategic communication and proposal development.

-If you are the manager of a permanent or temporary supportive housing property whose residents are experiencing food insecurity, contact us, our services are free of charge.
-We can help!
+If you are the manager of a permanent or temporary supportive housing property whose residents are experiencing food insecurity, contact us, we can help!